shingie11/RemoteOperatedVehicle/ChBrREADME.md

-To install the decoder do the following steps:
+A) To install the decoder do the following steps:

 1) cd Channelwise-Barcode/ZXingBarcodeDecoder/src/zxing-cpp-master/